AdobeDocs/analytics.en/help/implement/js-implementation/function-tl.md

 ## Popup Windows with useForcedLinkTracking {#concept_0AC4BA3A64B84CCB8D9A6021A022D1C3}

-When `useForcedLinkTracking` is enabled, AppMeasurement overrides the default link behavior on some browsers to prevent the track link call from being canceled when the new page opens.
-AppMeasurement executes the track link call and handles the navigation event manually, instead of using the default browser action.
+When `useForcedLinkTracking` is enabled, [!DNL AppMeasurement] overrides the default link behavior on some browsers to prevent the track link call from being canceled when the new page opens. [!DNL AppMeasurement] executes the track link call and handles the navigation event manually, instead of using the default browser action.

 <!--